deltaonealpha/quadnota-c/readme.md

 > Frontend Stack: `HTML/ CSS/ SAAS/ Bootstrap5`
 > Backend Stack: `C/ Libpq/ Ulfius/ PostgreSQL`

-`🔴 Note: Building QuadNota from source requires C99+`

 ## The Design
 QUADNOTA takes on a design experience inspired by the perspex in nature.
 Gentle curves flow along transparent tiles that let you see what's behind, as a soothing blur encaptures your attention towards itself.

 This accessibility-oriented development of the UI allows for a more relaxed experience.

+## Installation
+##### Frontend
+Clone the GitHub repository and static host files under the frontend folder.

+##### Backend
+Clone the GitHub repository and compile source under the backend folder with GCC by passing includes:
+`gcc -o test test.c -I/usr/include/postgresql -lpq -std=c99 -lulfius`
+`🔴 Note: Building QuadNota from source requires C99+, libpq-dev and ulfius installed`

 ## Logic Flow